 As you may have noticed from the screenshots, Burnout’s visual presentation is very different this time around.
 That’s fair enough, because Burnout never really had a strong visual identity in the first place and the industrial vibe of the menus (especially on the PS2 and Xbox versions) works all right since this is clearly meant to be a darker and more aggressive take on Burnout, but there’s another problem that may or may not be evident by now.

 While bloom and brown are a major part of the visuals in all versions of the game, the 360 version is by far the worst in that regard.
 One of the big next-gen bells and whistles was “improved effects work” which means the bloom is EVEN MORE overblown than it was in the previous-gen versions.
-To be fair, the bloom effect sometimes does look alright even on the 360 and gives Burnout Revenge that nice cinematic look they were probably going for, but for the most part the effect is far too overwhelming.
+Now, to be fair, the bloom effect sometimes does look alright even on the 360 and gives Burnout Revenge that nice cinematic look they were probably going for, but for the most part the effect is far too overwhelming.

 Other games from this era such as Jade Empire show that bloom can look perfectly fine and actually enhance the visuals if used with care and if someone on the team has heard of the term “art direction”, but Burnout Revenge misses the mark on a regular basis.
 Again, the 360 version is the main offender here, as even its box art has too much bloom!
 The PS2 and Xbox versions look almost restrained in comparison.